10 most famous UFC fighters of all-time

 3. Ronda Rousey

-Simply put, Ronda Rousey is the biggest name ever to compete in women’s MMA and one of the biggest stars in MMA history.
+Simply put, new mother Ronda Rousey is the biggest name ever to compete in women’s MMA and one of the biggest stars in MMA history.
 Her growing stardom forced Dana White to add women to the UFC.
 As her star grew with the UFC’s marketing might behind it, Hollywood came calling and she scored several high-profile acting gigs.
 Including a part in The Expendables 3, and one in the seventh edition of the uber-popular (I don’t understand why) Fast and Furious series, Furious 7.
 Then she parlayed that into a year-long run with WWE, which culminated with being part of the first all-female main event in Wrestlemania’s prestigious history.

 2. Khabib Nurmagomedov